-To enable WEP shared keys for a VAP interface, click Security under Radio G. Then, select the VAP interface that will use WEP keys by clicking More, and configure the Authentication Type Setup and Encryption fields.
+To enable WEP shared keys for a VAP interface, click Security under Radio A or Radio G. Then, select the VAP interface that will use WEP keys by clicking More, and configure the Authentication Type Setup and Data Encryption fields.